gavoja/runna/README.md

 }
 ```

-Each rule is a chain that gets executed whenever a file changes that matches one of the patterns in the array.
+Each rule is a chain that is executed whenever a file changes that matches one of the patterns in the array.
 Patterns must be relative to the current working directory, or the location specified as a `-w <path_to_watch>` parameter.
 The watching leverages `recursive` flag of `fs.watch()`, which greatly improves the performance on Windows and OS X.

 ## Flavours